benjisho/benjisho-DevOps-Essentials/exercises/gitlab-ci-cd.md

             - echo "Deploying the application..."
         ```

+   - In this example, we have three stages defined:
+     - build
+     - test
+     - deploy
-   - In this example, we have three stages defined: build, test, and deploy.
-Each stage contains a single job with its own script.
-The script defines the commands or scripts that are executed as part of that job.
+   - Each stage contains a single job with its own script.
+   - The script defines the commands or scripts that are executed as part of that job.
    - Feel free to customize the stages and jobs according to your project's requirements.
-You can add more stages, define dependencies between jobs, and include more complex commands or scripts.
+     - You can add more stages, define dependencies between jobs, and include more complex commands or scripts.

 3. Once you have defined the .gitlab-ci.yml file, commit and push it to your GitLab repository.
 4. This action will trigger the pipeline execution based on the configuration defined in the file.

+### Step 3 Details
+- The `.gitlab-ci.yml` file is used to define the stages and jobs for your CI/CD pipeline.
+- The `build_job` is defined in the build stage and runs the script to build the application.
+- The `test_job` is defined in the test stage and runs the script to execute tests.
+- The `deploy_job` is defined in the deploy stage and runs the script to deploy the application.

 ## Step 4: Monitoring the CI/CD pipeline
 1. After pushing the .gitlab-ci.yml file, you can monitor the pipeline execution in the GitLab web interface.
 Go to your project's page and navigate to the "CI/CD" section.
 Here, you will see the pipeline status, including the stages and jobs that are currently running or have completed.